Savage River State Forest: Wildlife

-"The majority of the Savage River State Forest acreage is open for public hunting, with the exception of safety zones and other similar areas.
-Hunting opportunities are primarily for white-tailed deer, but other species, depending upon the site, include bear, turkey and upland birds."
+The majority of Savage River State Forest is open to public hunting, with the exception of safety zones and similar restricted areas.
+White-tailed deer represents the primary hunting opportunity, though black bear, turkey, and upland birds are also hunted depending on location.

-"There are more than 40 species of game animals that occur in Garrett County.
-Hunting has been a time honored tradition that continues to provide recreation, food, and quality of life in Garrett County.
-The large amounts of public land in the county makes it a popular destination for non-resident hunters and those from more urban areas where there is little hunting opportunity.
-The most popular species of game animals continue to provide for most hunter recreation days in Garrett County."
+Garrett County is home to more than 40 species of game animals.
+Hunting remains a long-standing tradition in the area, providing recreation, food, and quality of life.
+The large amounts of public land in the county make it a popular destination for non-resident hunters and those from more densely populated areas with limited hunting access.

 White-tailed deer

-"During the 2009-10 hunting season, Garrett County had the seventh highest reported deer harvest in the state.
-This is significant considering that most counties have a much more liberal bag limit and therefore, higher harvest potential.
-The reported harvest for Garrett County during the 2009-10 hunting season was a total of 4,922 deer."
+During the 2009–10 hunting season, Garrett County recorded the seventh highest deer harvest in Maryland, a notable ranking given that most counties operate under more liberal bag limits and thus have greater harvest potential.
+The total reported harvest for Garrett County during that season was 4,922 deer.

 Black bear

-"In October 2004, DNR implemented Maryland’s first bear-hunting season in 51 years.
-Subsequent hunts have been held each year since.
-DNR established a harvest quota targeting an approximate 8 to 12% harvest mortality.
-This was based on the objective of achieving 20 to 25% overall mortality (seasonal + non-seasonal mortality).
-Harvest quotas have ranged from 30 to 85 bears between 2004 and 2009.
-The harvest range for the 2010 season has been set at 65 – 90 bears."
+In October 2004, the Maryland Department of Natural Resources (DNR) implemented the state's first bear-hunting season in 51 years, with hunts held annually since that time.
+DNR established a harvest quota targeting approximately 8 to 12% harvest mortality, based on an objective of achieving 20 to 25% overall mortality when combining seasonal and non-seasonal mortality.
+Harvest quotas ranged from 30 to 85 bears between 2004 and 2009, and the quota range for the 2010 season was set at 65–90 bears.

 In May and June 2005, DNR conducted western Maryland’s most recent black bear population survey.
 A DNA-based mark-recapture study was conducted across Garrett and Allegany counties.
 A similar study had been conducted in 2000.
 The results of the DNA analysis were entered into Program MARK which yielded a population estimate of 362 adult and subadult bears across the study area.
 The 95% CI ranged between 242 and 482 animals.

 Wild turkey

-"In Garrett County the turkey season is split with both a spring and a fall season.
-It is estimated that over 10,000 hunters pursue turkeys during the spring season statewide.
-Garrett County ranked number one in harvested turkeys in 2010 with 345 birds reported (about 12% of the total statewide harvest)."
+Garrett County observes a split turkey season with both spring and fall components.
+Statewide, it is estimated that more than 10,000 hunters pursue turkeys during the spring season.
+In 2010, Garrett County ranked first in the state for turkey harvest, with 345 birds reported, representing approximately 12% of the total statewide harvest.